September 9, 1949– John Curry:

 The Husband and I have been fans of figure skating, watching on television for decades.
 We have our favorites, and we also get chuckles watching ice skating’s insular world, with all of its rules, regulations, and costumes, along with the denial that there is anything intrinsically gay about figure skating.

-I enjoy a good game of inventing names for the various positions and skating moves: The Double Nipple Of The Party Boy, The Death Spiral Camel Toe, The Triple Axle Rose, The Fruit Loop, The Lose Your Cherry, Kiss The Nun, and The Hair Bending Junior Swish Swizzle.
-Whenever I have put on a pair of skates and hit the ice, I have looked just like a newborn fawn standing up for the very first time.
+I enjoy a good game of inventing names for the various positions and skating moves: The Double Nipple Of The Party Boy, The Death Spiral Camel Toe, The Triple Axle Rose, The Fruit of the Loop, The Lose Your Cherry, Kiss The Nun, and The Hair Bending Junior Swizzle Swish.
+On that rare occasion that I have put on a pair of skates and hit the ice, I looked just like a newborn fawn standing up for the very first time.

 Dick Button, the Men’s Olympic Champion in 1948 and 1952: